CodersOfTheNight/aiorq/docs/queues.rst

 I make assumption that you are already familiar with RQ library.
 Queues, jobs and workers preserve its original meanings.
-This library tries to repeat all public API of original package and guarantee compatibility with its last release.
+This library tries to repeat all public API of original package and guarantee binary compatibility with its latest release.

 Enqueueing jobs
 ---------------